 The role of the our ministry:

 Through the sharing of information and statistics, we hope to raise awareness of mental health issues.
+Click for statistics.

 Remove the stigma.

 Mental illness is just that – an illness.
 We hope to reduce the stigma about mental illness by having open and honest dialogue about mental health and by offering education and training.
+Your response can make all the difference.
+Click for training opportunities.

 God calls us into lives of meaning and purpose and joy.
 There is hope in knowing that God has a plan for you and you are not alone.
+Click for the HOPE video and audio library.

 We pray that you will find what you need here — the friendship, the love, the removal of stigma, the practical help, the hope that you need.